cyclexuxu/WalkWithMe/README.md

 -Pedometer:  app tracks your daily steps using your Android's built-in pedometer.
 An intercative line chart will show the steps history in past 7 days

--Step ranking: app allows users to add friends and families, and displays theirs steps ranking
+-Step ranking:
+- Dispaly users' steps and ranking among all the friends.
+- Respond to friends' steps recordings.
+- Add a new friend.

 -Vitural pet